victorbrca/puppet-example/Documents/DefinedTypes.md

 You will need to make sure that the resource types in the defined type have different names.

-For example, let's say you have the following in the defined type `.pp`:
+For example, let's say you have the following in the defined type `welcome.pp`:

 ```puppet
 define base::welcome ($user = $tittle, $content) {